Coronavirus Support Information and your Wellbeing

 - Community Connection groups and activities are being delivered online and some are back face to face

-- Community Connections can offer telephone and online support for those that need it.
+- Community Connections offer face to face, telephone and online support for those that need it.

 - Safe Havens will remain open but only for those in crisis – find out more.